Anyonic-parity-time symmetry in complex-coupled lasers: Results

 So far we showed how the breakdown of synchronization is linked to the symmetry of the underlying effective linear Hamiltonian.
 We now extend the analysis to include the nonlinear effects in the system.
 With these, we can quantify the conditions for synchronization and understand how the nonlinearity affects the non-Hermitian symmetries of the Hamiltonian.

 The nonlinearity in the coupled laser system results from the term $G(\mathbf{E} ,t)$ in \Eq{e6}, which describes the dynamics of the gain medium.
-In a steady state, if one exists, the gain of each laser takes a constant value of $G_i = P/(1+ | E_i |^2) $, where $P$ is the pump strength and $|E_i|^2$ is the laser intensity, normalized to its saturation value (see methods).
+In a steady state, if one exists, the gain of each laser takes a constant value of $G_i = P/(1+ | E_i |^2) $, where $P$ is the pump strength and $|E_i|^2$ is the laser intensity, normalized to its saturation value (see Methods).
 In the anyonic-PT unbroken phase, both lasers have the same amplitude, yielding $G_1=G_2$.
 Hence, the solutions of \Eq{e6} are exact eigenmodes of $\mathcal{H}$ \cite{ge2016nonlinear,teimourpour2017robustness} and the anyonic-PT unbroken phase is not affected by the non-linearity.
 The pseudo-Hermiticity symmetry line, however, is not robust in this sense, and is expected to vary with different strengths of nonlinearity in the system.

 In the broken symmetry phase, or away from the symmetry line, the lasers do not necessary synchronize, or even lase at all.
 The condition for a synchronized steady state is that the system converges to a stable fixed point of \Eq{e6}, namely that the two laser fields have fixed intensities and oscillate in synchrony, with a `locked' relative phase.
-The dynamic of the phase difference between the lasers is given by (see methods):
+The dynamic of the phase difference between the lasers is given by (see Methods):

 Note that this relation only depends on the amplitude ratio.
 The loss $\Delta \alpha$ and the gain $G(\mathbf{E} ,t)$ do not appear here.
 Therefore it also applies to many different coupled oscillatory systems and other types of nonlinearities.
-In \Fig{fg3} we show the $(A_1/A_2, \Delta \Omega)$ regime diagram of the measured synchronization for the same values of $\beta$ as in \Fig{fg1}.
+In Fig. 4 we show the $(A_1/A_2, \Delta \Omega)$ regime diagram of the measured synchronization for the same values of $\beta$ as in Fig. 1.